-I can spin two plates on two poles; Dad and I were working on adding one more.
-I stopped breaking plates once I understood how the plate keeps its twirl, and, um, also when I switched to brightly colored, glow-in-the-dark plastic spinning plates. 🙂
+I can spin two plates on two poles; Dad and I were working on adding one more—three poles, three plates.
+I stopped breaking plates once I understood how the physics of how to keep the plate twirling, and…um…also when I switched to brightly colored, glow-in-the-dark plastic spinning plates.

 Here’s how it works: Plate spinning, according to Dad, relies on the gyroscopic effect.
 To help me understand gyroscopic, Dad and I lie on the floor and watch a toy top.
 It spins from the side, Isabel.
 When the energy’s on the right side, the top’s heavier on that side and tries to fall over.
 But!
 It doesn’t because the weight moves to the left side and tries to make it fall that way.

 I watch so hard my eyes almost crack.
 I say to Dad, And that keeps it upright?

 Until the friction between the top and the wood floor slows the spin–see, it’s wobbling left to right now?